fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the story of Solomon they appear as nature spirits comparable to Talmudic shedim.Solomon was gifted by God to talk to animals and spirits.
 God granted him authority over the rebellious jinn and devils forcing them to build the First Temple.
 In other instances, the Quran tells about Pagan Arabs, calling jinn for help, instead of God.
 The Quran reduced the status of jinn from that of tutelary deities to that of minor spirits, usually paralleling humans.

 The community of the jinn race were like those of humans, but then corruption and injustice among them increased and all warnings sent by God were ignored.
 Consequently, God sent his angels to battle the infidel jinn.
 Just a few survived, and were ousted to far islands or to the mountains.
 With the revelation of Islam, the jinn were given a new chance to access salvation.
 However, because of their prior creation, the jinn would attribute themselves to a superiority over humans and envy them for their place and rank on earth.

+the Jinn were allowed to enter heavens to listen to angels.
+That stopeed when the Iqra came.

 </details>